In this blog post, I’m giving you 15 easy-to-implement summative assessment examples for your elementary classroom.

 4. Create a Podcast

 Students can create a radio-style podcast report that highlights details about your topic.
+This is an authentic assessment method, building communication skills.

 5. Build a Model or Diorama

-6. Write a Song, Skit, Poem, or Play.
+6. Write a Song, Skit, Poem, or Play

-7. Create your Own Board Game.
+7. Create your Own Board Game

 Design your own board game or use one of these templates to help you.
-Students will create question cards and answers to show what they’ve learned.
-Bonus tip: Give students time in class to play their created games with other students!
+Students create question cards to show what they’ve learned.
+This is a practical problem-solving project that works well in small groups.

 8. Create an Art Collage

 Students can create a collage using a variety of images and words to visually show what they’ve learned about the topic.
+This is an engaging way to see how students interpret the learning objectives.

 9. Become a News Reporter